 In both settings dealers recognize that they need not behave as price takers.
-Research in industrial organization recognizes the importance of inventory constraints,2 technology,3 and number of plays and feedback4 to the equilibrium construct.
+Research in industrial organization recognizes the importance of inventory constraints, technology, and number of plays and feedback to the equilibrium construct.
 But this offers little guidance to explain how dealers in an asymmetric information environment settle on a non-competitive outcome.
 This paper helps to provide such guidance.
 Our experimental results indicate monopoly dealers, or specialists, in similar securities have more incentives to compete than multiple dealers within a single security.
+Alternatively, our results suggest that having multiple dealers in a single security may reduce incentives to compete.
+They also may shed some light on why trading costs are lower on the New York Stock Exchange, with monopoly specialists than on NASDAQ with multiple dealers in a single security.